smartoptics/sosnmp/README.md

 The PySNMP project was initially sponsored by a [PSF](http://www.python.org/psf/) grant.
 Thank you!

-This repo is a fork of Ilya Etingof's project [etingof/pysnmp](https://github.com/etingof/pysnmp), but [LeXtudio Inc. is taking over the entire PySNMP ecosystem](https://github.com/etingof/pysnmp/issues/429), including the library, documentation, and the website.
+This repo is derived from Ilya Etingof's project [etingof/pysnmp](https://github.com/etingof/pysnmp), but [LeXtudio Inc. has taken over the entire PySNMP ecosystem](https://github.com/etingof/pysnmp/issues/429), including the library, documentation, and the website.

 Ilya sadly passed away on 10-Aug-2022.
 Announcement [here](https://lists.openstack.org/pipermail/openstack-discuss/2022-August/030062.html).
 His work is still of great use to the Python community and he will be missed.